Guide to the Albuquerque International Balloon Fiesta for Families

 17. Souvenirs

 You can avoid the souvenir tent and buy official merchandise online.
-You can also go to Balloon Fiesta Park the Thursday before the fiesta and purchase merchandise before Balloon Fiesta even begins.
+You can also go to Balloon Fiesta Park on the Thursday before the fiesta and purchase merchandise before Balloon Fiesta even begins.

 18. Set Everyone’s Expectations